prince475/prince475/README.md

 Let's bend these code elements like the Avatars we are to save the web!!!
 - 👋 Hi, I'd like to refer to myself as the code bender, cause again, why not!
-- 👀 Talk to me on anything Software Development, IoT, and AI
+- 👀 Let's have a conversation oncerning Software Development, IoT, AI, Android Kotlin and Technical Writing.
 - 🌱 just finished @Moringa School software Engineering Nano degree #moringaSchool#flatironBootcamp#fullStack DEV
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: princekari475@gmail.com